apognu/defcon/README.md

 Defcon requires the following infrastructure to be run:

- * A server to run it on (only tested on Linux as of now)
+ * At least one Linux server to run it on
  * A MySQL database

 Until clearly stated, the database schema is subject to breaking changes, and migrations will not be used.